You can now register your interest to participate in the State and Federal government Home Builder program.

-In response to a surge in demand for the services of community organisations as a result of COVID-19, the Marshall Liberal Government has committed $20,000 to Volunteering SA&NT to help mobilise volunteers, ensuring essential services can continue to be delivered to our most vulnerable South Australians.
+In response to a surge in demand for the services of community organisations as a result of COVID-19, the State Government has committed $20,000 to Volunteering SA&NT to help mobilise volunteers, ensuring essential services can continue to be delivered to our most vulnerable South Australians.

-South Australians’ mental, physical, social and community wellbeing will receive further support after an unprecedented start to 2020 with the Marshall Liberal Government launching a ground-breaking new wellbeing strategy, Open Your World.
+South Australians’ mental, physical, social and community wellbeing will receive further support with the State Government launching a new online wellbeing strategy, Open Your World.

-Open Your World will be a single source of information with a dedicated website promoting wellbeing, including tips on staying fit and healthy, activities for kids as well online resources for learning and skill development ranging from language classes to cooking courses.
+Open Your World is dedicated website promoting wellbeing, including tips on staying fit and healthy, activities for kids as well as online resources for learning and skill development ranging from language classes to cooking courses.

 The State Government is providing approximately $50 million in emergency land tax relief for landlords which is expected to assist thousands of SME businesses and residential tenants across South Australia – bringing to $120m total land tax savings for local investors over the next year.